 Students may access more than 205,000 magazines and journals in online, print, or microform formats.
-The library incorporates numerous full-text databases into its collection, both specialized and general use, including the varied resources of the Kentucky Virtual Library and databases acquired through the Appalachian College Association.
-In fall 2014 the library added new online databases from EBSCO, Britannica Digital Learning Suite, and Learning Express Library.
+The library incorporates numerous full-text databases into its collection, both specialized and general, through the Kentucky Virtual Library and the Appalachian College Association.
 Using the Internet, students and faculty members have 24-hour access to significant academic and learning resources within the library, in campus offices, in the residence halls, and at home.